Tilt table test

-- Elevate your head in bed.
-Sleeping with the head of your bed slightly elevated can help fight the effects of gravity.
+- Raise your head in bed.
+Sleeping with the head of your bed slightly raised can help fight the effects of gravity.

 - Move your legs while standing.
 If you begin to get symptoms while standing, cross your thighs in a scissors fashion and squeeze, or put one foot on a ledge or chair and lean as far forward as possible.
 These maneuvers encourage blood to flow from your legs to your heart.